Lower bound for the T count via unitary stabilizer nullity: Applications

-In the following, we prove that $v(U)$ equals the best lower bound for the T-count that can be obtained from the state stabilizer nullity with auxiliary systems.
+In the following, we find that $v(U)$ equals the best lower bound for the $T$ count that can be obtained from the state-stabilizer nullity with auxiliary systems.
 In the following theorem the maximization is over $d$-qubit auxiliary systems for any positive integer $d$.
+The detailed proof is provided in Appendix D.

 \begin{theorem} For any $n$-qubit unitary $U$, we have